simpleanalytics/docs/_docs/50_api/35_admin.md

 > `POST` [https://simpleanalytics.com/api/websites/add](https://simpleanalytics.com/api/websites/add)

 <blockquote class="red">
-  <p>For this endpoint you will need a Business plan.
+  <p>For this endpoint you need a Business plan.
 You will be upgraded automatically when using this endpoint.</p>
 </blockquote>

 You can specify a time zone via `timezone` and set the website to public or private via the `public` boolean.
 [See wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of valid time zones.
 If you don't specify a time zone we will set it to UTC.